 Sure, anyone can use a turntable, but if you want to avoid damaging your records, there’s a right and a wrong way to operate your deck.

-First Up: What Type of Record Player or Turntable Do You Own?
+Playing A Record: What Type of Record Player or Turntable Do You Own?

 Devices for playing vinyl records come in many forms, shapes and sizes, and while the core components from one to another are very similar, the operation of your deck will vary slightly from one type of record player to another.